Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Background

-To summarize, whereas there is a wealth of results on spectral signatures related to \emph{effective} restoration of the different subgroups of chiral symmetry, and on the localization properties through an Anderson-like transition, separately, the interplay between these two physically distinct phenomena is not so clear.
-We want to emphasize here that these two phenomena are of distinct physical origin and thus their consequences will also be different.
-Anderson transition is a quantum phase transition which, strictly speaking, is a zero temperature phenomenon.
-A possible way to understand such a (de)-localization transition at finite temperature is to relate the change in disorder as a function of temperatures; however a clear connection between the two is not very apparent.
-In QCD varying the temperature also results in the sequential (effective) restoration of different subgroups of chiral symmetry.
-Evidences suggest that the restoration of the $SU_A(2)$ occurs through a second order phase transition in the chiral limit, remnant effects of which will remain in the Dirac eigenvalue spectrum even for physical light quarks~\cite{Pandey:2024goi}.
-The effective restoration of $U_A(1)$ will result in characteristic changes in the localization properties of the Dirac eigenvectors, on the other hand an Anderson-like transition also results in structural changes in the eigenvectors of Dirac operator.
-It is thus imperative to disentangle these two phenomena, to unambiguously identify the mechanism that is causing such effects.
-However the temperature regime where these occur seems to overlap which makes it challenging to unambiguously separate these effects.
+To summarize, whereas there is a wealth of results on spectral signatures related to \emph{effective} restoration of the different subgroups of chiral symmetry, and on the localization properties akin to an Anderson-like transition, separately, the interplay between these two physically distinct phenomena is not so clear.
+We want to emphasize here that these two phenomena have distinct physical origins and thus their consequences will also be different.
+Anderson transition is a quantum phase transition which, strictly speaking, is a zero-temperature phenomenon.
+A possible way to understand such a (de)-localization transition at finite temperatures is to attribute the change in the strength of the disorder due to gauge fluctuations arising due to the change in temperature; however, a clear connection between the two is not very apparent.
+In QCD, varying the temperature also results in the sequential (effective) restoration of different subgroups of chiral symmetry.
+Evidence suggests that the restoration of the $SU_A(2)$ occurs through a second-order phase transition in the chiral limit~\cite{HotQCD:2019xnw}, remnant effects of which will remain manifest in the Dirac eigenvalue spectrum even for physical light quarks~\cite{Pandey:2024goi}.
+The effective restoration of $U_A(1)$ will result in characteristic changes in the localization properties of the Dirac eigenvectors; on the other hand, an Anderson-like transition also results in structural changes in the eigenvectors of Dirac operator.
+It is thus imperative to disentangle these two phenomena, to unambiguously identify the mechanism that drives these effects.
+However, the temperature regimes where these occur overlap with each other, which makes it challenging to unambiguously separate these two effects.